 “An investment into Green Bonds can offer an investor a unique combination of providing investment to help to mitigate global climate change in developed and emerging markets, whilst providing capital gains and income over the mid to long term for investors.”

 - Green Bonds raise funds for new and existing projects which deliver environmental benefits

-- To meet agreements set in Paris accord, Green Bonds will be a significant investment instrument
+- To meet agreements set in the Paris Accord, Green Bonds will become a significant investment instrument

 - Capital markets and bond issues play a central role in raising capital globally and crowding-in public and private investors from all over the world

-- Growing segment of the fixed income universe is ‘Green Bonds’, reflecting the increasing importance being placed on environmental sustainability
+- Growing segment of the fixed income universe is ‘Green Bonds’, reflecting the increasing importance being placed upon environmental sustainability

 - Over the last 5 years, the market has significantly grown.
-By 2020, the market value for SSA Green Bonds is expected to be USD250m+
+In 2020, the market value for SSA Green Bonds is expected to be USD250 billion +

 - Funds raised finance the development of new or existing environmental projects, including renewable energy, sustainable water management and pollution prevention

-- The Green SSA market is large and liquid and the demand for such high quality paper makes these investments trade at lower yields to competing spread products but above sovereign debt of the respective country
+- The Green SSA market is large and liquid and the demand for such high quality paper makes these investments trade at lower yields to competing spread products, but still above the sovereign debt of their respective countries

 - There are many different Green Bond issuers and proceeds are used for a broad range of applications

 - SSA Green Bonds represent the ‘gold standard’ of environmental friendliness

 Green Bond Investment Universe

 Example of the Scale of Green Bond Purity

 - Long experience in the market in Green and SSA markets